-Meet the 8 inaugural recipients of the Certified Professional in CPD
+Recipients of the Certified Professional in CPD (Health Care) designation

-Meet the 8 inaugural recipients of the Certified Professional in CPD
+Recipients of the Certified Professional in CPD (Health Care) designation

 Craig M. Campbell, BSc, MD, FRCPC, FSACME, CPC(HC)